Gentrification: Hamilton Locke Street Vandalism

 On 3 March 2018, an anarchist group vandalized coffee shops, luxury automobiles, and restaurants on Locke Street in Hamilton, Ontario.
 The attack was linked to an anarchist group in the city known as The Tower, that aimed to highlight issues of gentrification in Hamilton through vandalizing new businesses.
 On 7 March, The Tower's free community library was vandalized by what the group referred to as "far-right goons".
 Investigation followed, with arrests related to the Locke Street vandalism being made by Hamilton police in April and June 2018.

+Condesa and Roma violent clashes (Mexico City, 4–5 July, 2025)

+On 4 and 5 July 2025 Protests break out in Mexico City denouncing gentrification and rent increases.
+Many Mexican locals accuse American residents of increasing rent value to that about three times than what a local Mexican could afford.
+Violent protests and clashes between protesters and tourists took place in Condesa and Roma districts.

 Litigation against gentrification

 Hwang discovers factors that can cause neighborhood changes: Households might be more attracted to a neighborhood because of (1) increases in access value, (2) increases in amenity value, or (3) decline in housing prices relative to other neighborhoods.
 These factors attract investors and eventually leads to gentrification.

-Gentrification can promote neighborhood revitalization and desegregation because of this a gentrification-as-integration model has been supported to stop population loss, and rebuild low-income neighborhoods.
+Gentrification can promote neighborhood revitalization and desegregation.
+Because of this, a gentrification-as-integration model has been supported to stop population loss, and to rebuild low-income neighborhoods.

 Gentrification has been called the savior of cities from urban crisis because it has led to urban revitalization, which promotes the economy of struggling cities.

 The Fair Housing Act can be used as litigation against gentrification because the urban development process of higher-income individuals into lower-income neighborhoods leads to displacement.